 Termination of Enrollment or Coverage

 Coverage of an enrolled employee continues for 31 days after employment terminates for any reason except voluntary cancellation or a change of status resulting in ineligibility for health insurance.
-A voluntary cancellation takes effect on the last day of the pay period in which the SAO Benefits Office receives your written cancellation.
+A voluntary cancellation takes effect on the last day of the pay period in which the employee initiates the cancellation at the Secova website.